ANTHROPOLOGICAL TIMELINE

 The printed word and freedom of belief, led to unprecedented mind-boggling developments, and cultural and political revolutions throughout Europe and N. America for the next few hundred years.
 Until around 1920 when in the 'Western World', the value of each individual was established, everyone received the opportunity of schooling, and the right to vote.

-The developments also led to capitalism, modern banking with its policies of debt and inflation, and the industrial revolution – so that by the 1800s Britain's C02 emissions and CO2 emissions per person, were far greater than all the other nations of the world added together.
+The developments also led to capitalism, modern banking, and the industrial revolution – so that by the 1800s Britain's C02 emissions and CO2 emissions per person, were far greater than all the other nations of the world added together.

 Throughout civilisation there has been an exponential population increase.
 More people lived in the 20th century than in all the time before added together.